Blood on the Dance Floor (song): Promotion

 "Blood on the Dance Floor" was the only track from Blood on the Dance Floor: History in the Mix to appear on the set list of the HIStory World Tour.
 The music video for "Blood on the Dance Floor" was directed by Jackson and Vincent Paterson.
 Filming occurred in February 1997, when Jackson's first child Prince was born.
 It premiered on Top of the Pops in the UK on March 28, 1997, several weeks ahead of its release as a single.
 The video opens with a thrown switchblade impaling a spray painted image.
 The impaled image is that of a blood dripping love heart with "SUSIE + ME" scrawled across it.
 Jackson and a group of dancers then enter a salsa dance hall and he begins to dance with a woman, "Susie", while shaking a piece of percussion.
 Jackson then appears seated while the woman dances seductively above him on a table top.

-After the 1st verse and chorus, there is an a cappella moment, in which Jackson breathes to the drums and the bass, then the strings, then spins, drops down and claps, then the main song starts with the 2nd verse.
+After the first verse and chorus, there is an a cappella moment, in which Jackson breathes to the drums and the bass, then the strings, then spins, drops down and claps, then the main song starts with the second verse.
+This particular arrangement is only found in the video version.

 Throughout the video, Jackson shows a sexual attraction towards the dancing woman—played by Sybil Azur.
 Jackson caresses her ankle, calf, knee and thigh, and at one stage looks up her dress.
 The woman is then seen opening a flick knife as the pair engage in a final courtship dance.
 The video closes in the same manner it began, with the switchblade impaling the spray painted image.
 The music video won the Brazilian TVZ Video Award: Best International Music Video of the Year.
 Interviewed on her experience during the video one of the dancers, Carmit Bachar (of The Pussycat Dolls) noted, "I was called in by Vincent Paterson for 'Blood on the Dance Floor'.
 It was to have a Latin feel, some sort of mambo.
 I arrived wearing a little salsa dress, fish nets, heels, and my hair was up in a kind of bun with a flower.
 I was 'camera ready'.
 I showed up with the whole outfit.
 It's not that producers can't see what they like, or the potential in somebody, but what I do helps them to see their vision more".